 You should start by making weekly task deadlines known to each team member.
 It would also help to have a clear guideline on the roles and responsibilities of each member.
 Further, any manager overseeing a remote team must focus on setting manageable short-term goals, which build-up to the long-term objective of the team.

 Setting expectations is one thing.
 However, communicating these aspirations to your employees is often the deal-breaker.
 Most remote teams function devoid of the constant flow of pertinent information.

 With such limitations, expecting results may be far-fetched.
 You might need to focus on developing a communication mechanism that ensures frequent and reliable information flow within the team.
 This might include always being available to respond to questions.

 Communication minimizes friction within the team.
 You’ll also be able to detect any instance of frustration and dissatisfaction in the group and act accordingly.
 However, this is achievable as long as your communication mechanisms are top-notch.

 You might need to choose the most appropriate communication channels for your team to ensure effectiveness.
-With the right virtual communication strategies for remote businesses, you can be confident that your team will deliver.
+With the right New Windowvirtual communication strategies for remote businesses, you can be confident that your team will deliver.